g3n/engine/README.md

 * For Ubuntu/Debian-like Linux distributions, install `libgl1-mesa-dev` and `xorg-dev` packages.
 * For CentOS/Fedora-like Linux distributions, install `libX11-devel libXcursor-devel libXrandr-devel libXinerama-devel mesa-libGL-devel libXi-devel` packages.
-* Currently it was not tested on OS X. We encourage some feedback.
+* Currently it was not tested on OS X.
 * For Windows we tested the build using the [mingw-w64](https://mingw-w64.org) toolchain.

 G3N supports spatial audio using external libraries but loads these libraries